 Sending 10 emails a day with irrelevant, unsolicited content will get you results!
 If you think so, you are highly mistaken.
-Send emails which have a content that your customer may want, not what you want them to go through.
+Send emails that have content that your customer may want, not what you want them to go through.
 Any monotonous email will end up going to the trash and that’s the reason you need to send an email that is not only informative about very basic things, or about promotions but something they may find fresh and new to grab their attention.
 Also, be clear about your content and create a flow in your email by sticking to the main idea of the email.
 Keep yourself in your customer’s shoes and it’ll be helpful to increase your email open rate and email click-through rate.

-Write Personalized Email.
+Write a Personalized Email.
 Make It Look Familiar.

-Writing an email with user’s name in the subject line or body content can be helpful to an ultimate extent to increase the email open rate and email click-through rate.
+Writing an email with the user’s name in the subject line or body content can be helpful to an ultimate extent to increase the email open rate and email click-through rate.
 A reader, when sees an email with a name, there is a chance that a user gets familiar and considers a sender the one who cares.
-Not only it increases the email open rate but the user clicks the link (increasing the click-through rate) and there is a chance that user will open the email in the future as well from such senders.
+Not only it increases the email open rate but the user clicks the link (increasing the click-through rate) and there is a chance that the user will open the email in the future as well from such senders.

 Format Your Email.
 Make It Mobile Responsive.

 A study revealed that about 65% of all emails are first opened on mobile devices.

 It explains everything.
 If a majority of users open emails on a mobile phone and it’s difficult to read and understand an email on the phone, the users might get frustrated, which is alarming.
 While conducting an email marketing campaign, if you want a higher email open rate and increase click-through rate, it is a must that your email must be mobile responsive.
 If your email can be quickly loaded, displays well, and easy to read in a mobile phone or tablet, chances are likely that you will experience high email open rate and email click-through rates.